DafneArreola/CMPU250/proposal/README.md

 ## **6. Conclusion**
 The increasing use of **AI-driven real estate pricing models** necessitates a thorough examination of biases embedded in these algorithms.
 This study will provide **empirical evidence** of how these biases manifest in the **New York Metropolitan Area** and offer **data-driven recommendations** to promote greater accountability and transparency in AI-generated price estimates.

+## **7. Group Agreement and Work Contract**
+Through much discussion, we have collectively decided that each group member will make time to meet regularly to discuss individual progress.
+We will delegate a fair amount of work to each group member and set deadlines for each task so that we can maintain punctuality and efficiency.
+If a team member cannot keep up with their portion of delegated work due to valid reasons, other group members will assist in any way that they can.
+Lastly, although work only needs to be finished before deadlines, we will encourage an environment of getting tasks done sooner rather than later.